 Why is my Task Manager disabled, and how do I fix it?
 Task manager can be disabled manually, but more commonly it's disabled by a virus.
 It's easy to re-enable once you're virus-free.

-Designing a User Interface is hard, and something that seems obvious to one person - perhaps a person too close to the problem - can often have dramatic implications when it's assumed to be obvious to all.
+Designing a good User Interface is hard.
+What's obvious to one person - perhaps a person too close to the problem - can often have dramatic negative implications when it's assumed to be obvious to all.
 The Recycle Bin issue is the simple difference between "Empty" and "Delete" - when both are present on a menu it's not always clear that people will a) see both, and b) know which one to choose.

 Information needs to be both obvious and available when people need it.
-Opening and closing Hotmail accounts is another case where apparently the information provided by Hotmail at the time people want to perform these activities is insufficient or too difficult to locate.
-Something as simple as "you must log out first" - which "uncovers" the ability to create a new account - is once again obvious to some, but clearly not to as many as might be assumed.
+Closing accounts or changing passwords is another case where apparently the information provided by Hotmail at the time people need it is insufficient or too difficult to locate.

 Comments on this entry are closed.